Diagnosing and Preventing Instabilities in Recurrent Video Processing: Abstract

 \section{Abstract}

-Recurrent models are becoming a popular choice for video enhancement tasks such as video denoising.
+Recurrent models are a popular choice for video enhancement tasks such as video denoising or super-resolution.
 In this work, we focus on their stability as dynamical systems and show that they tend to fail catastrophically at inference time on long video sequences.
-To address this issue, we (1)~introduce a diagnostic tool which produces adversarial input sequences optimized to trigger instabilities and that can be interpreted as visualizations of spatio-temporal receptive fields, and (2)~propose two approaches to enforce the stability of a model: constraining the spectral norm or constraining the stable rank of its convolutional layers.
-We then introduce \emph{Stable Rank Normalization of the Layers (SRNL)}, a new algorithm that enforces these constraints, and verify experimentally that it successfully results in stable recurrent video processing.
+To address this issue, we (1)~introduce a diagnostic tool which produces input sequences optimized to trigger instabilities and that can be interpreted as visualizations of temporal receptive fields, and (2)~propose two approaches to enforce the stability of a model during training: constraining the spectral norm or constraining the stable rank of its convolutional layers.
+We then introduce \emph{Stable Rank Normalization for Convolutional layers} (SRN-C), a new algorithm that enforces these constraints.
+Our experimental results suggest that SRN-C successfully enforces stability in recurrent video processing models without a significant performance loss.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{